martinjrrr/README/README.md

 ![image](https://github.com/martinjrrr/README/assets/91160845/b0df77f2-c0cb-4d03-a515-db26ae41e4ea)

-set the mountpoint specified earlier
+set the mountpoint, in my case it is `/mnt/mydrive`

 set the correct file format, in this case exfat